proxymallick/Coding-Questions-and-answers-Hacker-rank-Leet-Code-/README.md

 ###

-Sometimes it's useful to have different levels of headings to structure your documents.
-Start lines with a `#` to create headings.
-Multiple `##` in a row denote smaller heading sizes.
+Sometimes it's useful to have multiple examples of questions both similar and dissimilar.
+Most of the questions and solutions are asked in quantitative research/trading firms and are also utlized for machine learning positions to check pragmatic programming know-how.